zguillez/z-ssh/README.md

 ```

 # Contributing and issues

 Contributors are welcome, please fork and send pull requests!
-If you have any ideas on how to make this project better then please submit an issue or send me an [email](mailto:mail@zguillez.io).
+If you have any ideas on how to make this project better
+then please submit an issue or send me an [email](guillermo@delaiglesia.email).

 # License

-©2017 Zguillez.io
+©2023 Zguillez.IO

-Original code licensed under [MIT](https://en.wikipedia.org/wiki/MIT_License) Open Source projects used within this project retain their original licenses.
+Original code licensed under [MIT](https://en.wikipedia.org/wiki/MIT_License) Open Source projects used within this
+project retain their original licenses.

 # Changelog

+### v0.1.32 (February 12, 2023)

+* Update dependencies

 ### v0.1.0 (January 27, 2017)

 * Upload and download methods